Vlad-404/trivia-game/README.md

 ### Colours

-Choice of colours were brought down to a minimum as game of this kind needs colours for neutral, correct answer and wrong answer.
+Choice of colours were brought down to a minimum as game of this kind needs just a handfull of colours .

 * neutral colour - blue HSL(200, 100%, 95%) - used for all screens except right and wrong answers excluding victory screen
 * right answer - green HSL(145, 100%, 95%) - right answer